MileHacker Logo

 Permit Categories and Application Steps

 Common visa categories include L Visa (Tourist), M Visa (Business), F Visa (Non-commercial Visit), Z Visa (Work), and X Visa (Study).
-The application usually starts with an online develop at a Chinese Embassy, Consulate, or a China Visa Application Service Center (CVASC), coming after an in-person submission.
+The application usually starts with an online form in of Chinese origin Embassy, Consulate, or a China Visa Application Service Center (CVASC), coming after an in-person submission.

-• For L Visa (Tourist): Show round-trip airline tickets and hotel bookings.
+• For L Visa (Tourist): Show round-trip airline tickets and reserving a hotel room.
 An invitation letter from an individual or entity inside China also works.

 • Invitation Letter (if used): It must contain your full name, gender, date of birth, passport number, visit purpose, arrival/departure dates, places to visit, relationship with the invitee, and contact information for the inviting party (name, phone, address, signature/stamp).